Counseling Services and Outreaches Available to Students

 Why do students seek counseling?

 Students come to counseling for help with a wide range of personal and interpersonal concerns.
 Some seek help with adjustment to college.
 Others are looking for ways of reducing conflict in or improving personal relationships.
-Concerns about suicidal thoughts, depression, stress, eating and body image, alcohol or other drug abuse, or problems resulting from sexual abuse are often issues discussed during counseling.
+Concerns about suicidal thoughts, depression, stress, eating and body image, alcohol or other drug abuse, or problems resulting from past or current sexual or physical abuse or assault are often issues discussed during counseling.
 Anyone experiencing domestic or relationship violence is strongly encouraged to talk with one of our counselors.
 Visit our Resources page for more information.

 Depression and suicidal thoughts are serious problems.
 If you feel down, discouraged, tired all the time, "blue", or have trouble with your sleep or appetite, you may be depressed.
 Call for an appointment to see one our counselors.
 Talk with the counselor about how you feel and the counselor will help determine what the problem is and help you do something about it.
 If you feel suicidal or are thinking often about death or dying, talk with someone nearby right away (e.g. a residence hall advisor or professor) and come in to the Center immediately to get some help.